drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_16.md

-# OR 3: Lesson Plan Lecture 1
+# OR 3: Lesson Plan Lecture 16
-## Extensive Form Games
+## Evolutionary game theory 2

 ### Aims of lecture

-At the end of this lecture students will be to:
+At the end of this lecture students will be able to:

-- Represent a game in normal form;
+- Describe the connection between Nash Equilibria and ESS;
-- Represent lack of information withing a normal form game;
+- Obtain ESS and solve games against the field.

 ### Timeline